-Saving helps you build a solid financial foundation and plan for your budget, transitions, emergencies, unexpected expenses, and luxuries.
+Saving helps you build a solid financial foundation and budget for bills, transitions, emergencies, unexpected expenses, and vacations.

-• The younger you are when you start saving for retirement, the more time your money has to grow and work for you.
+Start now.
+The younger you are when you start saving for retirement, the more time your money has to grow and work for you.
 Start retirement savings immediately through the Thrift Savings Plan (TSP).
 Your contributions are matched by the government up to a certain percent.
-Service members’ contributions are tax deductible, and your earnings are tax deferred.
+Servicemembers’ contributions are deducted pre-tax, meaning you don’t owe tax today on what you contribute.
+Taxes are deferred until you withdraw your contributions.
 Talk to your PFM about your best options.

-• Deployment can provide extra income and a chance to boost savings.
-Check out the Savings Deposit Program, which pays a 10% guaranteed interest rate on deposits up to $10,000.
-In a Combat Zone Tax Exclusion Area, some or all of your normal pay may be tax-tree while you’re on duty.
+Take the FINRED Financial Well-Being Assessment to help you assess your financial health.
+Deployments can give you extra income and a chance to boost savings.
+Check out the DoD Savings Deposit Program, which pays a 10 percent guaranteed interest rate on balances up to $10,000.
+In a Combat Zone Tax Exclusion Area, some or all of your normal pay may be tax-free while you’re on duty.
 If you re-enlist in a combat area, you may be entitled to a tax-free bonus.

 Life Events: